bLopata/ml-tensorflow/Readme.md

 ![](./markdownImages/implementingRegression.png)

-An epoch is each iteration of running the optimizer, and the batch size is the number of data points given to the optimizer for each epoch.
+An epoch is each iteration or step of the optimizer, and the batch size is the number of data points given to the optimizer for each epoch.
 Stochastic gradient descent optimizers use only one data point at a time, while mini-batch and batch gradient descent optimizers use a subset or the entirety of the data points, respectively, for each iteration.